 6. Exotic Shorthair

-The Exotic Shorthair is a result of breeding the Persian cat and the American Shorthair.
-The goal was to create a cat with the short, easy-to-care-for coat of the American Shorthair and the round, sweet face of the Persian.
-The Exotic Shorthair was first recognized as a separate breed in 1966 by the CFA.
+The Exotic Shorthair was created when breeders mixed the Persian cat and the American Shorthair.
+Breeders did this because they wanted to create a cat that had the characteristic low-maintenance coat of the American Shorthair and the adorable face of the Persian.
+Take a look at the picture above and I think we can agree that they succeeded!

-Furthermore, Exotic Shorthairs are usually very quiet cats, rarely meowing more than necessary.
-They are also quite independent, preferring to lounge around by themselves rather than constantly demanding attention.
+Another boon of this breed is that they’re super quiet.
+They don’t meow more than necessary and they are also quite independent, preferring to lounge around by themselves rather than constantly demanding attention.
 This makes them a great choice for people who work long hours.